Rose Perron: "Just Do It. If You Don't Like It, You Change."

 On the question of safety as a female nomad, Rose has a clear-cut position: the danger is no greater on the road than at home.
 And she says it without hesitation.

 There are streets in Montreal where she wouldn't walk alone at night.
 There are streets like that everywhere.
-The risk isn't geographic β€” it's systemic.
-And if that's the case, you might as well be vigilant while doing something you love.
+The risk isn't geographic — it's systemic.
+And in that case, you might as well stay vigilant while doing something you love.

 Coaching the women who don't dare

 It came naturally for Rose to start supporting other women.
-The questions poured in: how to leave, what to pack, how to handle taxes, and above all β€” is it dangerous?
-Will I be bored?
-Will I be too lonely?
+The questions poured in: how to leave, what to bring, how to handle taxes, and above all — is it dangerous?
+Will I get bored?
+Will I be too alone?

 The fear always comes back.
 Fear of insecurity, fear of not finding a stimulating social circle, fear of the long haul.
 Rose listens, reassures, shares her experience.
 She doesn't sell a dream.
 She shows that another reality exists, for those willing to seize it.